csc300x/assignment-1/README.md

 ```

 ## When you are done, commit and push your changes to your own fork of the repository.
+Use Menu shortcuts, or use the terminal within Visual Studio Code to type in commands.

 ## Finally, submit a pull request to the shared repository
 In your own fork, click on Contribute -> Open Pull Request.
 Fill in a title and optional